Allergies and intolerances

 Education and training for the food service industry

-The booklet Be prepared, be allergy aware (pdf, 1.26MB), produced by the Authority and Anaphylaxis Australia, outlines requirements for food service businesses relating to declaring and managing allergens.
+The booklet Be Prepared.
+Be Allergy Aware (revised November 2016) produced by the Food Authority and Allergy & Anaphylaxis Australia, outlines requirements for food service businesses relating to declaring and managing allergens.
+In addition to the brochure, the following resources can also be downloaded:

 The Australian Food and Grocery Council has a great deal of information for businesses that package or serve food/food products that contain or may contain allergens.